 Most perennial flowering vines prefer a sunny location, but many vines will thrive in shade or partial shade, making them ideal for woodland areas and weaving through shrubs.
 Try these perennial vines for shade:

-- Carolina moonseed – Carolina moonseed (Cocculus carolinus) doesn’t grow as fast as most other perennial vines, which means they will require less maintenance.
-It grows 10 to 15 feet tall and bears small, greenish-white, summer flowers.
+- Carolina moonseed – Carolina moonseed (Cocculus carolinus) doesn’t grow as fast as most other perennial vines, which means it will require less maintenance.
+It grows 10 to 15 feet (3 to 4.5 m.) tall and bears small, greenish-white, summer flowers.
 Bright red, pea-sized berries follow the flowers.
 Each berry contains a crescent-shaped seed that gives the plant its name.
 Carolina moonseed is hardy in zones 5 through 9.

-- Cross vine – Cross vine (Bignonia capreolata) tolerates dense shade but you’ll get more flowers in partial shade.
+- Crossvine – Crossvine (Bignonia capreolata) tolerates dense shade but you’ll get more flowers in partial shade.
 Clusters of fragrant, trumpet-shaped flowers hang from the vine in spring.
-The vigorous vines, which can grow 30 feet long or more, need regular pruning to maintain a neat appearance.
+The vigorous vines, which can grow 30 feet (9 m.) long or more, need regular pruning to maintain a neat appearance.
 Cross vine is hardy in zones 5 through 9.

 Hardy Perennial Vines

 If you are looking for vines that are perennial in areas with cold winter, try these hardy perennial vines: